 Monte Carlo Solitaire

 Monte Carlo is a fast, pattern-spotting solitaire where you remove adjacent pairs of the same rank from a 5x5 grid.
 Each time you clear a pair, the grid tightens toward the top-left and the stock refills the empty spaces.
+See the Monte Carlo Solitaire win rate for realistic expectations.

 Learn (FAQ + Glossary)